ATTENTION-THIS IS NOT JUST FOR ECON MAJORS! (Open to all majors)

 - Submit your completed application form, along with your Career Center reviewed resume, in Colby CareerLink by going to the “Paving the Road to a Future in Finance” posting (see above) and clicking the “Apply” button.

-- Erica Humphrey will review and approve all applications and resumes submitted; she may ask that some revisions be made.
+- The Career Center will review and approve all applications and resumes submitted; we may ask that some revisions be made.

 Professional dress (interview attire) is required.